movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Completed: add insertion-time B-tree topology growth.
 Full leaves split in two by packed bytes, full internal nodes split recursively, and a full root grows one level.
-New blank metadata blocks remain transaction-owned, while new, moved, and root references are represented through delayed-reference changes.
+New blank metadata blocks remain transaction-owned, while new and replaced blocks are represented through delayed implicit-reference changes.
+Parent changes, including root growth and shrinkage, retain the same implicit root reference for each surviving block.
 * Completed: add the three-way leaf-split fallback for a large middle item.
   The new item is isolated between the source leaf's valid prefix and suffix, and both new sibling pointers propagate atomically through available,